lavrincik/gym_notes/README.md

 # Gym Notes

 App I made to learn about react (more suited for something like mobile app).
+Doesn't use any database yet, has only local state.
+I might implement that later.

 ## Screens